 Whip up a Crock Pot French toast casserole you can make ahead or same day.
 Easy slow cooker breakfast recipe for a crowd.
 Make it regular or gluten free!

-French toast has always been a rare breakfast treat, but it can be a hard dish to make for a crowd.
+Like my homemade pancakes using homemade pancake mix, French toast has always been a favorite breakfast treat.
+But can also be a hard dish to make for a crowd.

 Slow cooker French toast, on the other hand, makes it so much easier to keep everything warm until everyone can eat.
 It's the answer to all your French toast woes.